pm390/recsys2022/readme.md

 This notebook performs training of different kind of traditional recommenders:

-1) User Collaborative Filtering Recommenders: To avoid temporal leakage we consider for each validation user the Top K closes users among the train sessions.
-So we don't consider similarities between validation and validation sessions.
+1) User Collaborative Filtering Recommenders: To avoid temporal leakage we consider for each validation session the Top K closest sessions among the train sessions.
+So we don't consider similarities between validation instances and other validation sessions.

 2) Item Collaborative Filtering Recommenders: We compute similarities between items starting from the URM that considers only the train sessions leaving out the validation sessions.
-After computing the simlarities between the items the similarity matrix is used to predict the expected score of the various item for the validation sessions.
+After computing the similarities between the items, the similarity matrix is used to predict the expected score of the various item for the validation sessions.

-3) Item Content Based Filtering Recommenders: We compute  similarities between items starting from the ICM After computing the simlarities between the items the similarity matrix is used to predict the expected score of the various item for the validation sessions.
+3) Item Content Based Filtering Recommenders: We compute  similarities between items starting from the ICM.
+After computing the similarities between the items, the similarity matrix is used to predict the expected score of the various item for the validation sessions.

-4) Graph Based Recommedners: We compute similarities similarities between items starting from the URM that considers only the train sessions leaving out the validation sessions.
-After computing the simlarities between the items the similarity matrix is used to predict the expected score of the various item for the validation sessions.
+4) Graph Based Recommenders: We compute similarities between items starting from the URM that considers only the train sessions leaving out the validation sessions.
+After computing the similarities between the items, the similarity matrix is used to predict the expected score of the various item for the validation sessions.

 For the first 3 classes of Recommenders we train 8 different models using different distance metrics: cosine, pearson, jaccard, tanimoto, asymmetric cosine, adjusted cosine, dice and tversky.